In a nutshell

 - This is an area of law for those who love to grapple with its most complex aspects.
 It’s all about the application of long-standing legal principles to modern-day situations.

-- Barristers must be very practical in the legal solutions they offer to clients.
+- Barristers must be very practical in the solutions they offer to clients.
 Complex and puzzling cases take significant unravelling and the legal arguments/principles must be explained coherently to the solicitor and the lay client.
-Suave and sophisticated presentation when before a judge is also vital.
+Suave and sophisticated presentation before a judge is also vital.

 - Advocacy is important, but the majority of time is spent in chambers perusing papers, considering arguments, drafting pleadings, skeletons and advices, or conducting settlement negotiations.

 - Some instructions fly into chambers, need immediate attention and then disappear just as quickly.
 Others can rumble on for years.

-- Variety is a key attraction.
-Traditional work can involve human interest: wills and inheritance can cause all sorts of ructions among families.
-Commercial Chancery practitioners deal with blood-on-the-boardroom-table disputes or bust-ups between co-writers of million-selling songs.
+- Variety abounds.
+Traditional work can involve human interest: wills and inheritance can cause serious family rifts.
+Commercial Chancery practitioners deal with boardroom disputes or bust-ups between co-writers of million-selling songs or disputes about literary estates.

 - Schedules aren’t set by last-minute briefs for next-day court appearances, so barristers need self-discipline and good time management skills.

 - The early years of practice feature low-value cases like straightforward possession proceedings in the County Court, winding-up applications in the Companies Court and appearances before the bankruptcy registrars.
 More prominent sets will involve baby barristers as second or third junior on larger, more complex cases.

 - Most pupils at leading Chancery sets have a First and have won tons of academic prizes.
 You should enjoy the analytical process involved in constructing arguments and evaluating the answers to problems.
 If you’re not a natural essay writer, you’re unlikely to be a natural-born Chancery practitioner.

 - Don’t wander into this area by accident.
 Are you actually interested in equity, trusts, company law, insolvency, IP or tax?